Man pleads to threatening Colorado's top elections official - KESQ

 Man pleads to threatening Colorado’s top elections official

 DENVER (AP) — A Nebraska man has pleaded guilty in federal court to making death threats against Colorado’s top elections official.
-The case was investigated and prosecuted by a federal task force devoted to protecting elections workers who have been subject to increasing threats since the 2020 presidential election.
+Officials say it’s the first such plea obtained by a federal task force devoted to protecting elections workers across the U.S. who have been subject to increasing threats since the 2020 presidential election.
 Prosecutors say Travis Ford of Lincoln pleaded guilty in Denver federal court to sending threats on social media to Secretary of State Jena Griswold, a national advocate for elections security.
 The plea was announced by the U.S. Attorney’s Office in Colorado.
-Ford faces up to two years in prison when he is sentenced on Oct.
+Ford faces up to two years in prison when he is sentenced Oct.
 6.